tommyarmstrong/calendar-tool/src/calendar_install/INSTALL_README.md

 GOOGLE_CLIENT_SECRET = ***************
 GOOGLE_CLIENT_ID = ***************
 ```
+The Google client ID is a "pseudo-secret" really.
+We store it encrypted.

 - **Optional environment variables** can be set for the redirect URI and the scopes, although these will be read from the default JSON config for the MCP and are also defaulted.
 ```bash